 Get instant access to this and all our scores and recommendations

-Table notes: The overall score is based on the lab assessment of the units and feedback from our customer survey, conducted online in February and March 2025 among 4,580 Which?
-Connect members and members of the UK public who have bought a new kitchen in the past 10 years.
+Table notes: Overall score is based on a lab assessment of units and a customer survey of 4,580 Which?
+Connect members and members of the UK public, conducted online in February and March 2025.
 Ikea sample size: 413.

 We tested 21 kitchen ranges from various brands, and the best achieved an overall score of 82%.
 The top nine all scored higher than 75%.